 Academic discourse has historically fluctuated from celebrating to dismissing the transformative potential of contemporary political innovations (for instance, the alt-globalisation movement or populism).
 But often either position is driven by an excessive privileging of inductive perspectives or of deductive conceptual impositions, making it hard to feedback academic and social discourses productively.
 Specifically, I address this problem from two different angles:

-· Studying the empirical prevalence of expectations/ideas of change, revolution, utopia, etc. among ordinary citizens, and the extent to which they might correspond to or contest theoretical understandings of the transformative potential of late-modern societies.
+· Studying the empirical prevalence of expectations and ideas of change, revolution, utopia, etc. among ordinary citizens, and the extent to which they might correspond to or contest theoretical understandings of the transformative potential of late-modern societies.

-· Assessing the implications, potentials, and possible downsides of the correspondence between social and academic concepts/tools for emancipation (chiefly regarding gender).
+· Assessing the implications, potentials, and possible downsides of the correspondence between social and academic concepts/tools for emancipation (for instance, gender identity).